SecKona/RKK_Smartsuit-Pro-II/README.md

 ### 'realTimeClassification.py'

 This source code includes function used for prototype of real-time classifier
 * Prerequisites: connect smart suit with RKK studio, and use 'livestreaming' module to set stream with udp address/port corresponding to the configuration in this source code.
-(This function 'livestreaming' should upgrade RKK account plans, so if it is possible, create a program to analyze udp packet sent from smart suit directly would be better (Actually I failed to analyze the packet because I don't know the data head of it  :-(     ))
+(This function 'livestreaming' should upgrade RKK account plans, so if it is possible, create a program to analyze udp packet (i.e., raw IMU data) sent from smart suit directly would be better (Actually I failed to analyze the packet because I don't know the data head of it  :-(     ))

 Note: this kind of approach perform classification with an interval according to the window size, maybe it's possible to realize 'real real-time' for every sample frame using a buffer-like container. (i.e.,  dataframe -> [queue] -> model => activity, add a new frame into the queue , meanwhile delete the earliest one)